gladiusio/gladius-node/README.md

 Right now files are loaded from `~/.config/gladius/gladius-networkd/` and take the format of `example.com.json`.
 This functionality only works on linux right now, and serving is not backwards compatible with the previous release.
+Content can then be accessed at `http://<host>:8080/content?website=example.com`